 Effective May 1, 2022, the Company and Breakwater agreed to amend the terms of the Campo Morado Loan Agreement.
 As a result of amendment of terms, the maturity date of the Campo Morado Loan Agreement was extended to December 2023, with a three-month grace period between May and July 2022.
-All other terms remain unchanged from the amending agreement entered into on June 17, 2021.
-As a result of the amendment of terms, during the year ended December 31, 2022, the Company recognized a gain on the non-substantial modification in other income and expenses totaling \$3, impacting the valuation in relation to the Campo Morado Loan Agreement.
+All other terms remain unchanged from the amending agreement entered on June 17, 2021.

-As at December 31, 2022, principal payments with a carrying value of US\$206,749 were overdue and Breakwater is contractually entitled to request for immediate payment of the Ioan.
-As such, the outstanding balance of the Campo Morado Loan is presented as a current liability as at December 31, 2022.
+As at March 31, 2023, principal payments with a carrying value of US\$826,996 were overdue and Breakwater is contractually entitled to request for immediate payment of the loan.
+As such, the outstanding balance of the Campo Morado Loan is presented as a current liability as at March 31, 2023.
 The Company is actively engaged in negotiations with Breakwater to resolve the matter and is optimistic that a mutually acceptable resolution can be reached.
 The outcome of these negotiations is uncertain at this time, and there can be no assurance that a resolution will be achieved on terms favourable to the Company.